 Mayor appeals for Residents to support the Poppy Appeal

-As Remembrance Sunday approaches, the Mayor of Lisburn & Castlereagh City Council, Councillor Uel Mackin would like to appeal to residents throughout the Lisburn and Castlereagh area to support the Royal British Legion’s Poppy Day Appeal.
+As Remembrance Sunday approaches, the Mayor of Lisburn & Castlereagh City Council, Councillor Alan Givan would like to appeal to residents throughout the Lisburn and Castlereagh area to support the Royal British Legion’s Poppy Day Appeal.

 “I believe it is important to acknowledge the bravery of our Armed Forces, both veterans and serving personnel.
 The British troops serve alongside other nations to provide a more stable and secure environment to help ensure the safety of both of those living across the world.

-“The Council recognises the dangers faced by our Armed Forces and their bravery, camaderie and dedication to duty humbles us all.
-Any injuries received by the brave personnel in battle results in an increased demand on the services provided by the Royal British Legion, so please give generously to assist this worthwhile cause,” said Councillor Mackin.
+“The Council recognises the dangers faced by those fighting in battles on foreign soil and the reported loss of human lives and the infliction of serious injuries humbles us, in the face of such bravery, camaraderie, and dedication to duty.
+Any injuries received by the brave personnel in battle results in an increased demand on the services provided by the Royal British Legion, so please give generously to assist this worthwhile cause,” said Councillor Givan.

 “I would like to extend my thoughts to those who are grieving or who have suffered a loss, as Remembrance Sunday approaches.
-This is a very poignant time of the year and this year Remembrance Sunday marks the 100th Anniversary of the end of World War One.
-I would encourage people to attend their church services next Sunday, wherever you worship and please remember those in our community and from further afield who are facing difficult times, whatever those may be.
+This is a very poignant time of the year.

-"Elected representatives will join the National Service of Remembrance in Lisburn hosted by the Lisburn Branch of the Royal British Legion next Sunday morning at Lisburn War memorial; and will lay wreaths as a mark of remembrance for those servicemen and women who have lost their lives through war.
-We would like to see members of the public attend this 100th Anniversary Remembrance Service and pay their respects alongside us on this solemn occasion,” he concluded.
+"Elected representatives will join the National Service of Remembrance in Lisburn hosted by the Lisburn Branch of the Royal British Legion next Sunday morning at Lisburn War memorial to lay a wreath as a mark of remembrance for those servicemen and women who have lost their lives through war.
+We would like to see members of the public attend this Remembrance Service and pay their respects alongside us on this solemn occasion,” he concluded.